 In the late nineties Mark emigrated to New York and side stepped into writing and producing music for big brand campaigns for companies such as Nike, Lowes, Reebok & Motorola although he continued to work on select artist projects for Erasure, Femi Kuti and Marilyn Manson ('From Hell' film sound track).
 While diversifying into TV/Film work Mark became an early adopter of the surround sound format and has been brought on board to consult, record and mix surround projects for PBS, EMI, David Byrne, film director Luc Besson as well as an exclusive project for Apple as part of a their major product release of Logic 8.

-As well as his high profile, major label production, mixing and writing projects, Mark is also helping to develop the new generation of independent musical talent through beat360-master-mixing.com - an online platform providing affordable mixing and mastering solutions.
+As well as his high profile, major label production, mixing and writing projects, Mark is also helping to develop the new generation of independent musical talent through indie.beat360.com - an online platform providing affordable mixing and mastering solutions.